Table of Contents Show

 Maxx Air’s MaxxFan Deluxe 5100 and 6200 are the same except for their lid colors, white on the 5100 and smoke gray on the 6200.
 These models are manual and have a keypad control.

 These fans feature 10 speeds for intake or exhaust mode.
 They have a built-in rain shield to allow you to run the fan in any weather.
 And they include an easy-to-remove insect screen.
-The MaxxFan Deluxe 5100 and 6200 fit in standard 14 x 14-inch roof holes and cost about $230.
+The MaxxFan Deluxe 5100 and 6200 fit in standard 14 x 14-inch roof holes.

 An RV fan is a must-have.
 You can save energy and money while staying cool by running a quality fan instead of an air conditioner.
 But which do you prefer?
 Do you need your AC for those hot summer days, or does your fan suffice?